rambasnet/Python-Fundamentals/README.md

 <pre>
 Notebook ->                  Think Python3 Textbook
 ==========================   ==============================================
-Ch1-Intro ->                 Chapter 1: The way of the program
-Ch2-Data-Variables ->        Chapter 2: Variables, expressions, and statements
+Chapter 1 -                  Chapter 1: The way of the program Ch2-Data-Variables ->        Chapter 2: Variables, expressions, and statements
 Ch4-Functions ->             Chapter 4 and 6: Functions and Fruitful functions
     Functions-Built-in -     Examples of some built-in functions